-- Create an email group of members who are interested in advocacy and forward all information to them - Report regularly at PTA meetings and ask for space in the newsletter or whatever communication vehicle you have for a short note - Talk to your members to identify important issues to your PTA - Share information about new laws/advocacy successes and continuing goals with members to promote engagement
+- Create an email group of members who are interested in advocacy and forward all information to them. - Report regularly at PTA meetings and ask for space in the newsletter or other communication methods. - Talk to your members to identify important issues to your PTA. - Share information about new laws/advocacy successes and continuing goals with members to promote engagement. - Meet with legislators in their district offices. - From May through July, advertise advocacy sessions being held at LAUNCH. - Attend LAUNCH.

-In Even-Numbered Years
+In Terms that Begin in Even-Numbered Years